Kimxons/jekyll_blog/_posts/2021-07-24-inheritance-in-solidity.markdown

 Solidity supports multiple inheritance, i.e Contracts can inherit from multiple parent contracts.

-When a function is called that is defined multiple times in different contracts, parent contracts are searched from right to left, and in depth-first manner.
+When a function is called that is defined multiple times in different contracts, parent contracts are searched from right to left, and in depth-first (DFS) manner.

 #### Example of multiple inheritance